 Courtesy of her work in geo-visualization, Ajakaiye proffered ways to locate both mineral deposits and groundwater in Nigeria.
 For that, she was honoured and awarded by The Nigerian Mining and Geosciences Society.
 Ajakaiye was also the first black African to be named a fellow of the Geological Society of London.

 Amongst other awards, Prof. Ajakaiye was among the 50 Nigerian women who were honoured with a special award by the First Lady, Dame Patience Goodluck Jonathan, on September 29, 2010, at the 50th independence Award for Women of Distinction.

 She has written many books and made presentations at several lectures.
 Prof. Deborah Ajakaiye co-authored the book, Course Manual & Atlas of Structural Styles on Reflection Profiles from the Niger Delta, with A. W. Bally.

 The book has become an international reference material on seismic studies and research on the oil-rich Niger Delta region of Nigeria and similar deltas worldwide.

-Ajakaiye served as a member of the Advisory Council of AAPG from 2001 to 2004, and was elected for AAPG’s Africa Region President (2005 – 2007).
+Ajakaiye served as a member of the Advisory Council of AAPG from 2001 to 2004 and was elected to AAPG’s Africa Region President (2005 – 2007).
 She was the first and only African to win the AAPG award in 2011.